ByteDance Valuation Falls 26% to $223.5 Billion in New Employee Share BuybackRead more

-The Information Accelerator is an initiative to fund, foster and support next generation news publications.
+The Information Accelerator is an initiative to foster and support next generation news publications.
 As a leader in the subscription news business, The Information finds itself in the unique position to invest in great journalism.
 With that in mind, The Information launched The Information Accelerator in 2017.
 The essential criteria is that you must produce news of the highest caliber that can’t be found anywhere else.
 We accept applications from all across the globe.
-Applications are reviewed one by one and by the entire team at The Information.
-Participants are announced at our annual San Francisco Subscriber Summit each Fall.
+Applications are reviewed one by one and by the entire team at The Information on a rolling basis throughout the year.

-Participant classes run the entire calendar year and kick off with a week-long Bootcamp in San Francisco in January.
-Our Accelerator team is available throughout the year and we have quarterly deep dives and feedback sessions with participants.
+Participant classes run the entire calendar year and kick off with a week-long Bootcamp in San Francisco.
+The Information team is available throughout the year to our participants, and we have quarterly deep dives and feedback sessions with each publication.
 We will also connect participants with mentors and, in some cases, investors in an extensive network of media, tech and finance professionals.

 Our goal is to build a community of great journalistic endeavors and support high-caliber news wherever we find it.
 We hope you’ll join the community.

 The New Consumer is a publication about how and why people spend their time and money.
 As technology continues to profoundly change how things are created, experienced, bought, and sold, The New Consumer reports on, analyzes, and explains the intersection of tech and consumer brands.
 In its first year as a membership-supported newsletter, The New Consumer has attracted many of the top executives, entrepreneurs, and investors in tech, consumer, and media as subscribers. " +

 Dan Frommer is the founder and editor in chief of The New Consumer.
 Previously, he was the editor in chief at Recode, Vox Media’s tech and business news publication.
 Earlier in his career, Frommer helped create Business Insider as its second employee.
 He has also been the technology editor at Quartz and a reporter at Forbes.